Jennifer Lauck: Professional career

-In 2007, Lauck continued to explore her life further and discovered the impact of her adoption through studies with adoption experts Nancy Verrier, author of The Primal Wound, and Coming Home to Self, and Betty Jean Lifton, author of several books on the topic of adoption.
-After hiring an investigator, Lauck found her original birth family and reunited with them in 2008.
-Seal Press released her fourth memoir, titled Found: A Memoir & True Sequel to Blackbird, focused on the impact of adoption and Lauck's reunion with her birth family.
+Lauck continued to explore her childhood and discover the impact of her adoption through work with adoption expert Nancy Verrier, author of The Primal Wound and Coming Home to Self.
+After the publication of her first three memoirs, Lauck sought out and reunited with her birth family.
+She completed a Masters in Creative Writing from Pacific Lutheran University in 2011 and in 2012 Seal Press published her fourth memoir, Found: A Memoir, that focused on the impact of adoption and Lauck's reunion with her birth family.